sahilrajput03/sahilrajput03/articles/prompts.md

 4. For using images (from unsplash) in codebase please check if they are valid image urls.

+5. Read from that url so I can ask questions about it and do not output anything until I ask questions.

 Footnotes: ([Source of 3](https://x.com/pmarca/status/2051374498994364529))

 <style>